 If this seems too expensive to maintain in the short term, then consider saving costs by taking advantage of things like the economics of scale by printing your materials in bulk.

-Design Tip 7: Use the Right Amount of Graphics
+Design Tip 7: Use the Correct Number of Graphics

 Graphics can help dictate the flow of your content, and keep the attention of your audience on your materials.
 There is a certain balance of graphics that needs to be observed in order to effectively do this.

 For example, the amount of graphics that a plumber or roof repair business might need differs from the amount that a technical business like IT services might need.
 The right amount depends on what your audience wants.